KuNgia09/Bangcle/README.md

    add  **android:name="com.storm.fengyue.StubApplication"** under application node
 6. use Apktool rebuild

-of course,you can write a script to achieve the above steps
+of course,you can write a script to achieve the above steps automatically